Romyo-jit/Usb_Autorun/README.md

 -----Now when u plug the usb drive it should run the script :)------

 # script.vbs
 In the `script.vbs` there is instruction to open `notepad.exe` and type `HAHA!!!
-YOU HAVE BEEN HACKED' You can change the code however u like
+YOU HAVE BEEN HACKED' in ur notepad.
+You can change the code however u like

 # Making executable
 You can make a python executable with `pyinstaller`